Codes and Frequencies

 Description

-For sample adults who had ever heard of genetic testing for cancer risk (GENTCANHR), GENTCANEV indicates whether the respondent ever had a genetic test for cancer risk.
+For sample adults aged 18 and older, GENTCANEV indicates whether the respondent ever had a genetic test for cancer risk.

 GENTCANEV was included in a section of the 2000, 2005 and 2010 Cancer Control Module dedicated to questions on genetic testing.
 Interviewers began this part of the survey by reading the following statement: